Historical Context of Rajput Warfare and Animal Companions

 Conclusion

 The war hounds of the Rajput warriors represent a sophisticated integration of animal behavior, military tactics, and cultural values.
 These dogs were not incidental companions but carefully selected, trained, and deployed assets that directly influenced the outcome of battles.
 From the mastiffs that broke enemy lines to the tracking hounds that pursued fleeing armies, each type served a distinct purpose that complemented the strengths of the Rajput cavalry and infantry.
 The bond between warrior and hound was one of mutual respect and absolute loyalty, a reflection of the Rajput ethos itself.
-The legacy of these loyal animals remains a powerful symbol of Indian military history and a testament to the strategic ingenuity of the Rajput clans.
+The legacy of these loyal animals remains a powerful symbol of Indian military history and a reminder of the strategic ingenuity that characterized the Rajput clans for over a millennium.